Why are some horses better than others?

 As an example, gaining an idea of a mare’s genetic stamina, precocity and performance cluster can assist us in directing the genetic profile of her progeny, determining which sires might best achieve this and even, what the potential stamina range an eventual foal may have.

 The chart below illustrates such an approach.
 It is possible to group horses into clusters based on similarity of DNA profile via a statistical process called PCO.
-All of our performance correlations are based on results from thousands of horses but for presentation purposes and except for the ‘subject horse’, each symbol in the chart refers to a DNA score from a known horse of Gr1 level performance and tends to group them in line with stamina range.
-The graph below is an updated (2016) DNA chart for an Australian mare, Sacred Habit (owned by Ken Williams’ Tarcoola Stud), which, using our molecular selection tools, produced the multiple Grade 1 winner, Sacred Choice.
+All of our performance correlations are based on results from thousands of horses but for presentation purposes and except for the ‘subject horse’, each symbol in the chart refers to a DNA score from a known horse of Gr1 level performance grouped on stamina, precocity and performance range.
+The graph below is an updated (2016) DNA chart for an Australian mare, Sacred Habit (owned by Ken Williams’ ), which, using our molecular selection tools, produced the multiple Grade 1 winner, Sacred Choice.